-All lost items can be returned or claimed within 30 days at the Student Engagement and Leadership office front desk in the Largo Student Center.
+All lost items can be returned or claimed within 30 days at the College Life Services front desk in the Largo Student Center.
 After 30 days, items are donated to local shelters.
-The Student Engagement and Leadership office is open Monday-Thursday, 8:30 a.m.-6 p.m., and closes at 5 p.m. on Fridays.
+College Life Services is open Monday-Thursday, 8:30 a.m.-8 p.m., and closes at 5 p.m. on Fridays.
 For additional information, contact 301-546-0853.